Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Arithmetization

 PLONKish arithmetization enforces constraints row-wise (not globally across all rows) using \emph{selector polynomials}, which activate specific gate logic conditionally in each row.
+Conditional constraint activation in PLONKish follows a similar principle to R1CS: selector values indicate which opcode executes at each row, activating only the corresponding constraint.
+The efficiency advantage over R1CS comes from the tabular trace structure, which confines constraint evaluation to individual rows rather than checking every constraint against the entire witness.
 For example, consider enforcing the semantics of the \texttt{ADD} opcode.
-Each row $i$ of the trace corresponds to a single EVM execution step and contains columns such as the current opcode $\opcodeTrace{i}$, the top two stack values $\traceCol{a}{i}, \traceCol{b}{i}$, and the stack result $\traceCol{c}{i}$.
-This is naively constrained by a PLONKish gate which states that when the opcode equals \texttt{ADD}, the constraint $\traceCol{a}{i} + \traceCol{b}{i} = \traceCol{c}{i}$ must hold.
-This is encoded using a selector polynomial $s_{\texttt{add}}(i) \in \{0,1\}$ which activates the constraint only when the opcode matches, i.e. $\opcodeTrace{i} = \texttt{ADD}$ as shown by Equation~\ref{zkevm:eq:plonkish:add}.
-The constraint is enforced only on the rows where $s_{\texttt{add}}(i) = 1$, and remains trivially satisfied otherwise.
+Each row $i$ of the trace corresponds to a single EVM execution step and contains columns such as the current opcode $\opcodeTrace{i}$, the top two stack values $\traceColRow{a}{i}, \traceColRow{b}{i}$, and the stack result $\traceColRow{c}{i}$.
+This is naively constrained by a PLONKish selector, which states that when the opcode equals \texttt{ADD}, the constraint $\traceColRow{a}{i} + \traceColRow{b}{i} = \traceColRow{c}{i}$ must hold.
+This is encoded using a selector polynomial $\selectorAt{\texttt{add}}{i} \in \{0,1\}$, which activates the constraint only when the opcode matches, i.e., $\opcodeTrace{i} = \texttt{ADD}$ as shown by Equation~\ref{zkevm:eq:plonkish:add}.
+The constraint is enforced only on the rows where $\selectorAt{\texttt{add}}{i} = 1$, and remains trivially satisfied otherwise.